tytydraco/yessleep/out/Strange_things_are_happening_at_the_new_neighborhood_restaurant_and_some_customers_never_leave.md

 Perhaps the strangest part about this experience is what happened several days later when the police called to give us an update.

-“Your friends didn’t go missing.
-They said they told you they were leaving early.”
+“Your friends didn’t go missing," the officer said.
+"They said they told you they were leaving early.
+Your friend Kiera even told us she's working at Miss Lucy's now.”

-*No, they didn’t.
-Why would they say that?*

-“And your friend Kiera says she’s even working at Miss Lucy’s now.”

 “Wait—*what*?”

-*No way.*
+*No way.
+That's impossible.*

-“Kiera said that?”
+“*Kiera* said that?”
 I asked.

 That didn’t sound like her.
 And it wasn’t like either of them not to call or text for days.
-So after I hung up, I called Miss Lucy’s to learn more.
+So after I hung up, I called Miss Lucy’s.

-Sure enough, Kiera answered.
-Her voice sounded flat and robotic; I barely recognized it.
+Sure enough, Kiera answered, but her voice sounded flat and robotic.
+I barely recognized it.
 “Miss Lucy’s.
 Kiera speaking.”

-“Kiera, it’s me, Will.
-What the hell happened?
+“Kiera, it’s Will.
+What happened to you?
 And why are you working *there*?”

-Her voice reflected no trace of recognition.
-It was like she didn’t know me at all.
-Chills ran down my spine.
-All she said was, “Sir, are you on *the list*?”
+But it was like she didn’t know me.
+All she said was, “I'm sorry, sir.
+Are you on *the list*?”

 I hung up.

 I never did find out everything that happened to Cole, Layla, and Kiera that night, but I was grateful Layla had been spared.
-Still, I didn’t understand any of it.

 After that night, Cole and Kiera changed; I felt like I hardly knew them anymore, and they spent all their time with their creepy, new friends from Miss Lucy’s.

 Since then, I’ve talked to other people who’ve been to Miss Lucy’s and they all have similar stories.
-Either their friends changed or started working there soon after they went.
+Either their friends changed or started working at the restaurant soon after they went.
 Other people’s friends vanished but never returned.

 Unfortunately, the police never believed their stories.

 However, everyone says their friends are different now.
 Nobody can explain it.